patrickryankenneth/dpncy/README.md

  🎯 And now you can run both versions <em>in the same script</em>!!!
 </blockquote>

 <p>Yes, really.
-This is dependency conflict surgery, not another bandaid.</p>
+This is TRUE dependency conflict resolution, not another bandaid solution!</p>
-<p> Shareable GIF: https://imgur.com/gallery/dpncy-demo-v1-0-4-IWBGBTl </p>
+<p> Shareable GIF link: https://imgur.com/gallery/dpncy-demo-v1-0-4-IWBGBTl </p>

 Tired of creating a new virtual environment for every small dependency conflict?
 I was too, until now.